Emperor-and-Fool/crewplots/DevDocs/04_06-dashboard-navigation-architecture.md

 ];
 ```

-**Role Integration:** Available to all roles but dashboard content varies by permissions
+**Permission Model:** No explicit permissions defined - available to all authenticated users

 ### Administration Section (`administration.ts`)